Introduction: Image Transfer to Wood

 Step 9: Apply a Clearcoat

-Once ink is dry to touch, apply a clearcoat and let dry.
-If surface remains rough once dry, rub down with a brown paper bag and apply an additional clearcoat.
+Once ink is dry to touch, apply a clearcoat (spray is recommended to reduce smudging/bleeding) and let dry.
+If surface remains rough once dry, rub down with a brown paper bag (this smooths the surface without lifting the clearcoat) and apply an additional clearcoat.
 I applied black paint to the edges prior to clearcoat.

 Step 10: The Possibilities Are Endless!